nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 4. Test Case: `del mod CS2113T` <br>
    Expected: The module CS2113T is deleted.
 5. Test Case: `del mod CS2101` <br>
-   Expected: If CS2101 does not exist, no module is deleted.
+   Expected: No module is deleted.
 Error details in the message shows that there are no such module.

 <br>

 ### Deleting a task